 What is a breast form?

-There are various types of quality breast forms to choose from, including full and partial breast forms, to cater to the needs of women who have undergone various types of breast surgeries.
+There are various types of breast prosthesis to choose from, including full and partial breast forms, to cater to the needs of women who have undergone various types of breast surgeries.

-Breast prosthesis are made from a variety of materials, but silicone breast prosthesis are the most popular because of their ability to replicate the weight, movement, and feel of natural breasts.
+Breast prostheses are made from a variety of materials, but silicone is the most popular because of their ability to replicate the weight, movement, and feel of natural breasts.

 Shoulder, neck, and back issues are common after mastectomy surgeries.
-Breast forms can be weighted to mimic your natural breasts, helping you regain balance and prevent back problems.
+Breast prosthesis can be weighted to mimic your natural breasts, helping you regain balance and prevent back problems.